A look at Dan Hummel's journey from the US to Ireland and his life in West cork.

-He tells me last month he was scheduled for a heart check-up at Bantry hospital.
+He tells me last month he was scheduled for a heart check-up at Bantry Hospital.
 At dawn, he hiked to the edge of his land, then walked a further three miles to the hitchhiking spot.
-He stood there four hours but nobody picked him up.
+He stood there for four hours but nobody picked him up.
 So, having missed his appointment, he hobbled home.

 “With my health, I have four or five years left at best … They’re not going to be much fun.
 A life spent alone will most probably mean a death spent alone.”

-All day I’ve found myself looking for meaning in Dan’s story.
+All day, I’ve found myself looking for meaning in Dan’s story.
 What does Dan do?
-But that would be like enquiring what does a tree, or a stone, do?
+But that would be like inquiring what does a tree, or a stone, do?
 Dan has endured a thousand dark nights, the wind screaming through his soul and hard waves raining spray down on top of him.
 The life he chose has made his mind strong.
 Now, facing serious health issues and impending death, he seems relatively unfazed.
 But to face death with grace, is that it?